chayka/Chayka.WP/docs/Chayka-WP-Helpers-ResourceHelper.md

 However this helper loads them carefully at the appropriate hooks.

-One more thing - this helper enables usage of minimized & concatenated (by GruntJS) scripts & styles.
+One more thing - this helper enables usage of minimized & combined (by GruntJS|GulpJS) scripts & styles.
 Do it like that:
      ResourceHelper::registerScript('jquery', 'js/jquery.js', ...);
      ResourceHelper::registerScript('angular', 'js/angular.js',...);